jmhobbs/velvetcache.org/src/2023/03/26/a-peek-inside-pinentry.md

 That's it, I feel like I now know, more or less, how `pinentry` works.
 It's not the most elegant, nor the best documented, but it's effective and relatively simple.

-It's simple enough, that it wouldn't be wild to implement your own `pinentry</tt> with whatever GUI or TUI toolkit you might have around, things like <a href="https://github.com/t-8ch/pinentry-bemenu">pinentry-bemenu</a> for a trimmed down version that fits in with sway.
-I'll leave that for another day however, as there are plenty of <tt>pinentry` implementations already.
+It's simple enough, that it wouldn't be wild to implement your own `pinentry` with whatever GUI or TUI toolkit you might have around, things like [pinentry-bemenu](https://github.com/t-8ch/pinentry-bemenu) for a trimmed down version that fits in with sway.
+I'll leave that for another day however, as there are plenty of `pinentry` implementations already.

-All the code used in this post is available on GitHub: <a href="https://github.com/jmhobbs/pinentry-client">github.com/jmhobbs/pinentry-client</a>
+All the code used in this post is available on GitHub: [github.com/jmhobbs/pinentry-client](https://github.com/jmhobbs/pinentry-client)